pietglas/qtssheet/README.md

 Files for a simple spreadsheet in Qt.

-This project is mainly there for learning purposes.
-As such, the real world use is very limited (yet) and there might be several bugs.
+This project is mainly there for learning purposes and in progress.
+As such, the functionality is still very limited and there might be several bugs.

 To build and run the code, clone the repository.
 From the command line, go to /qtssheet and run `qmake -project`.
 Open `qtssheet.pro` and add the line `QT += widgets`.
 Then run `make` from the command line, followed by `./qtssheet`.